goutam-kul/puresoft-lt-agent-sub/README.md

 - [x] Chat with the user in the learning language.

 2. Fine grain features
-- [x] Help the user when mistakes are made
+- [x] Help the user when mistakes are made.
-- [x] Add the mistakes to a database, record the mistakes
+- [x] Add the mistakes to a database, record the mistakes .
+- [ ] Create a comprehensive review of the mistakes.
-- [ ] Review the mistakes and what areas the user can improve
+- [ ] Show user the are they can improve.